An owner is responsible ti keep a rental property in good repair at all times during a tenancy. There are different rules for:

 - removal of waste water from kitchen, bathrooms and laundries

 - cooking stove

 ‘Stops working’ means:

-- electricity: all power points or wires between the walls or in the ceiling of the property are no longer safe or no longer supply electricity (except where they were noted on the ingoing condition report as not working)
+- electricity: all power points or wires between the walls or in the ceiling of the property are no longer safe or no longer supply electricity.
+The exception is where power points and wires are noted on the ingoing condition report as not working.

 - grey water: if all water at the property required to be removed or treated is no longer able to be safely removed or safely treated within a timeframe that it should be able to remove or treat water if it were fully functioning.

 If the owner cannot be contacted within 24 hours, a tenant can arrange for a nominated repairer to do the works, and to invoice the owner.

 If an owner expects to be away or is not contactable, they should give the tenant the name of a person to contact in the case of an urgent repair.
 This person is a nominated repairer.
 These are also often named in the lease.